 balsamic vinegar (for the onions)

 Preheat the oven to 200°C/180°C fan-forced.
 Thinly slice the brown onion.
-Reserve some whole cos lettuce leaves for the burgers, then shred the remaining cos lettuce.
 Slice the tomato into rounds.
-Slice the cucumber into half-moons.
-In a medium bowl, combine the balsamic vinegar (for the salad), honey and 1 tbs olive oil.
+Thinly slice the pear into wedges.
+In a medium bowl, combine the balsamic vinegar (for the salad), honey and a good drizzle of olive oil.
 Season with salt and pepper and set aside.

 Heat a drizzle of olive oil in a large frying pan over a medium-high heat.
 Add the onion and cook, stirring often, until softened, 5-6 minutes.
-Add the balsamic vinegar (for the onion), the water and brown sugar and mix well.
+Add the balsamic vinegar (for the onion), the water and brown sugar.
 Cook, stirring often, until dark and sticky, 3-5 minutes.
-Transfer to a small bowl and cover to keep warm.
+Transfer to a small bowl.

-While the onion is cooking, combine the beef mince, rustic herb spice blend, fine breadcrumbs, eggs and the salt in a large bowl with a good pinch of black pepper.
-Shape the beef mixture into 5 patties, a little larger than your burger buns.
-Set aside on a plate.
+While the onion is cooking, combine the beef mince, rustic herb spice blend, fine breadcrumbs (see ingredients list), egg and the salt in a large bowl with a good pinch of black pepper.
+Shape the beef mixture into patties, a little larger than your burger buns.
+Transfer to a plate.
 TIP: Make a shallow indentation in the centre of each patty to help prevent it puffing up as it cooks.

 Drizzle a little olive oil over an oven tray lined with baking paper.
-TIP: This prevents the cheese from sticking!
-Arrange the shredded Cheddar cheese in 5 even piles about the same size as your burger buns.
+Arrange the shredded Cheddar cheese in even piles about the same size as your burger buns (2 piles for 2 people / 4 piles for 4 people).
 Bake until the cheese is melted in the middle and crisp around the edges, 8-10 minutes.
-TIP: They can burn fast, so keep an eye on them!

 Slice the burger buns in half.
-Spread some garlic aioli over the base of each bun and top with a beef patty, Cheddar crisp, some caramelised onion, a slice of tomato and some cos lettuce leaves.
-Add the cucumber, remaining tomato and shredded cos lettuce to the medium bowl with the dressing and toss to coat.
-Serve the salad with the burgers.
+Spread some garlic aioli over the base of each bun and top with a beef patty, Cheddar crisp, some caramelised onion, a slice of tomato and mixed salad leaves.
+Add the pear, remaining tomato and salad leaves to the bowl with the dressing and toss to coat.
+Serve with the burgers.